This Roasted Asparagus recipe is simply seasoned with olive oil, garlic, salt, and pepper for a delicious, easy, versatile, springtime side dish!

 - You can take each stalk and grab each end (being careful not to hold the tip directly) and bend it.
 It will naturally break where the tough part begins.
 You can go ahead and do every spear this way until the tough ends are all removed.

-- Or you can take break the end off of one spear and line it up with the other stalks.
-Then simply cut all of the ends off to meet that first “tester stalk.”
+- Or you can take break the tough end off of one spear and line it up with the other stalks.
+Then simply cut off all of the asparagus ends to meet that first “tester stalk.”
 This is generally a good indication of where to break the rest of the stalks.
 It also will make all of them the same size…you know, just in case you’re a fellow Type A. 😉

 Once you have your stalks prepared, spread them in a single layer on a large, rimmed baking sheet.
 (You can do this with or without a foil liner.)
 From there, drizzle on the olive oil, and then the minced garlic, salt, and pepper.
 Roll them around with your hands or use tongs to make sure every spear is coated.
 Then pop the pan into a preheated oven and bake for 10 to 15 minutes, depending on the thickness of the spears.
 You’ll want your cooked asparagus to be slightly darkened and tender but not super soft and limp.

 This is a simple recipe which means there’s plenty of room for customization!
 Below are some of my favorite ways to take my veggies up a notch in flavor.
 That’s right, folks…these techniques will work with most any vegetables!
 The best part is, they require very minimal effort for an extra boost of deliciousness.

 - Sprinkle with freshly grated Parmesan or Romano.

 - Drizzle with lemon juice and/or sprinkle with lemon zest.

 - Sprinkle with chopped, toasted nuts.

 - Serve with a special topping like Parmesan Panko & Pecans.